wordtreefoundation/bomdb/README.md

 ## Installation

 Ruby 2.1 is required.
-You should also have a normal build environment set up, e.g. command line tools on the mac, or GCC on Linux.
+You should also have a normal build environment set up, e.g. command line tools on the mac, or GCC on Linux in order to build native dependencies such as `ffi`, `levenshtein-ffi`, `sqlite3`, `text)clean`, and `byebug`.

+You may need to install sqlite3 dev dependencies. e.g. on Ubuntu: `sudo apt install libsqlite3-dev`

 To install BomDB for use on the command line, use `gem install`: